VUB-HYDR/TREX/README.md

 # 2. Installation
 ---
-The easiest way to set up the tool is to install [Anaconda](https://www.anaconda.com/download/) for Python 2.7.14 Anaconda provides [Spyder](https://pythonhosted.org/spyder/) Python environment, manages the installation of Python packages and handles enviromental variables for Windows.
+The easiest way to set up the tool is to install [ANACONDA](https://www.anaconda.com/download/) for Python 2.7.14 Anaconda provides [Spyder](https://pythonhosted.org/spyder/) Python environment, manages the installation of Python packages and handles enviromental variables for Windows.
+If you are expecting a conflict between installed software (ex.
+ArcGIS) and Anaconda please try this [MANUAL](https://github.com/VUB-HYDR/TREX/blob/master/MANUAL.md).
 The table below specifies which version of Python packages were used for scripts development and should be installed before running the script:

  #| name       | 	version
 --|------------|-